saitaiky/notebook/docs/docs/software-development/system-design/models-patterns-strategy/scaling/availability.md

 Queue-based load leveling is like a supermarket check-out system; customers (requests) line up in a queue and are served one by one.
 As the checkout process (system), you wouldn't try to serve 1000 customers who've all arrived at the same time.
 Instead, cars are funneled through a queue in a FIFO (first-in-first-out) fashion.

-:::infoUse Cases - Consider this strategy anytime a service is:
+:::info Use Cases - Consider this strategy anytime a service is:
 - susceptible to overloading
 - higher latency is acceptable during spikes, and
 - it's important that requests are processed in order.